 - (b) Access to Records.
 If requested, the Corporation shall promptly provide Target with copies of all corporate records. - (c) Target Release/Required Disclosure.
 The Corporation shall attach the Target Release to all Offering Documents used by the Corporation in the distribution of its securities and shall include the Required Disclosure in all such Offering Documents.
 The Corporation shall not sell any of its securities to any party unless such subscriber has executed and delivered an original copy of the Target Release to the Corporation.
 The Corporation shall promptly provide Target with the original copies of all such signed Target Releases. - (d) Indemnity.
 The Corporation has agreed to indemnify and save harmless Target and its directors, officers and employees from and against all claims, demands, losses, actions, causes of action, costs, charges, expenses, damages and liabilities whatsoever arising out of or in connection with the Target Agreement or Target's shareholdings in the Corporation.
-The indemnity shall survive the expiry or termination of the Target Agreement.

-- (e) Term.
-The Target Agreement shall be in effect from the date of that Agreement to: (i) the date on which Target ceases to be the majority shareholder of the Corporation; or (ii) ten (10) years from the date of the Target Agreement, whichever event occurs first.
-Notwithstanding the above, if the Target Agreement shall be terminated prior to the date that is two (2) years from the date of the Target Agreement, the Corporation covenants and agrees to pay Target the Annual Fee and the Capital Raising Fee that would have otherwise been payable had Target remained the majority shareholder of the Corporation for two (2) years. - (f) Termination by the Corporation.
-Subject to the two year minimum payment obligations set out in sub-paragraph (e) above and the survival of the indemnity set out in sub-paragraph (d) above, the Corporation may terminate the Target Agreement by providing Target with 90 days written notice. - (g) Termination by Target.
+The indemnity shall survive the expiry or termination of the Target Agreement. - (e) Term.
+The Target Agreement shall be in effect from the date of that agreement to the date on which Target ceases to be the majority shareholder of the Corporation. - (f) Termination by the Corporation.
+Subject to the survival of the indemnity set out in sub-paragraph (d) above, the Corporation may terminate the Target Agreement by providing Target with 90 days written notice. - (g) Termination by Target.
 In the event of a Material Breach of the Target Agreement by the Corporation, Target shall be entitled to immediately terminate the Target Agreement by providing written notice of such termination to the Corporation.
 Upon termination of the Target Agreement by Target, the Target Shares shall be deemed transferred to the Corporation in exchange for \$1.00